otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey Server.
 This message can contain these three entities:

 - Client Profile
-- Prekey Profiles
+- Prekey Profile
 - Prekey Messages

-Client Profile and Prekey Profiles are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
+Client Profile and Prekey Profile are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key or other values, and when the stored Client or Prekey Profile will soon expire.
 A client must always upload new Client and Prekey Profiles when one of these scenarios happen to replace the old stored ones.
 Only one Client Profile can be published in one message.
-The maximum number of Prekey Profiles that can be published in one message is 255.
+Only one Prekey Profile can be published in one message.

 Prekey Messages are included in this message when there are few or none of these messages left on the Prekey Server.
 This can be checked by sending a